relh/gta_perception/README.md

 CarNet is a slightly modified version of the squeeze and excitation ResNet.
 It contains 4 residual blocks instead of the neighboring 3 and 5.
 CarNet is trained to predict which of the 23 object classes an image contains.

+To make a conda environment for our code, run `conda env create -f env535.yml` Then, `source activate env535.yml` and run `python3 carnet.py` with appropriate args